Cranbourne East - South

 Cranbourne East - South has seen below average employment performance when compared to national benchmarks

-Cranbourne East - South has a well-educated workforce with strong representation in manufacturing and industrial sectors.
-The unemployment rate was 5.1% as of June 2024, with an estimated employment growth of 3.4%.
+Cranbourne East - South has an educated workforce with strong manufacturing and industrial sectors.
+Its unemployment rate was 5.1% in the past year, with an estimated employment growth of 3.4%.

 Frequently Asked Questions - Employment